DisabledSocial/Disabled-Social-Blog/content/About/HowToUse.md

 Additionally, in the lower right hand corner is a little up arrow that you can click on to bring you to the top of a post.

+## How to Navigate To Home

+Click "Disabled Social Blog" in the upper left hand corner of any page to take you back to the home page.